JAlcocerT/JAlcocerT/content/blog/ai-aissistant-updates.md

 You can think about this is a [kind of **BI/AI** part](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/)

 {{< youtube "KXamTdJA-uc" >}}

+And it can give you content for interesting tech talks.

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/langchain-chat-with-database/" title="Chat with Data" image="/blog_img/GenAI/dbchat/langchain-AI.jpeg" subtitle="Using LangChain Chains" >}}